 Our younger campers enjoy an unhurried, consistent daily rhythm.
 Our middle campers follow a rhythm with more variety.
 Our older campers experience new challenges and a variety of outdoor trips.
 In this way, we are able to meet the needs of each age group we serve at camp.

 This information pertains to The Nature Place Day Camp six-week Summer Program.
-To find out more about our additional offerings (F&G, Passages, and Art & Earth) please head over to their program pages.
+To find out more about our additional offerings (F&G, Passages, Art & Earth, and Music & Movement) please head over to their program pages.

 Our youngest groups at The Nature Place have a consistent daily routine that provides a comfortable rhythm throughout the excitement, new friends, and exploration of activities at camp.
 Approximately ages four through seven, these campers have lunch and swim at the same time each day, and always have time set aside after swim to change, have snack, and settle in after a full day before heading home.
 Age-appropriate activities are often shorter than for older campers, allowing more time for transitions, more time to engage with a project without rushing to the next, and more time to explore what we find along the way from the chickens to lunch at Indian Rock, or going from art to the garden.
 The environment and feel of each day at camp are held strongly by counselors for this age group, providing a strong foundation from which campers can make friends, learn, and have fun.
 Campers this age will go on two day hikes during the summer, and will have one very exciting Almost Overnight!
 Just like all campers at The Nature Place, these campers come to camp by bus or by car (a few get to walk!), welcomed and guided by a bus counselor and/or by counselors greeting them (often singing and in costume) upon arriving at camp.
 Having fun with our weekly themes, starting each day singing and laughing with all campers and staff at morning share, and attending Friday afternoon share at the end of each week connect our youngest campers with all ages at The Nature Place.